-- by the TEO including a Mātauranga Māori or Pacific Research cross-referral request in the EP, or - at the request of the Co-Chairs of the panel to which the EP was submitted.
+- by the TEO including a Mātauranga Māori and/or Pacific Research crossreferral request in the EP, or - at the request of the Co-Chairs of the panel to which the EP was submitted.

-If the Co-Chairs of a panel request a cross-referral, they will provide specific advice on which part or parts of an EP need to be considered.
+If the Co-Chairs of a panel request a cross-referral, they will provide specific advice on which item/s within an EP need to be considered.
 The decision on whether a cross-referral is accepted is made by the Co-Chairs of the panel(s) receiving the cross-referral.